 - McAllen is located in one of the fastest growing regions in the country, and its population growth threatens to outstrip the existing capacity of local housing and community development organizations.
-With ongoing cutbacks to public services, individuals and families will be hard pressed to meet their needs for affordable housing and other community development assistance. - McAllen's poverty rate was 24.9% compared to the State at 14.9% and the Nation at 13.1% based on American Community Survey (ACS) data. - As a result of the City's lower income levels, few extremely low- and low-income residents can afford a median priced home, or the fair market rent for a two-bedroom apartment (\$739, FY 2021 HUD User Data McAllen-Mission-Edinburg MSA). - The region continues to struggle with lower employment rates; the City stood at 57.0% lower than the State (61.0%) and the Nation (59.8%) (ACS data). - A major contributor to the region's high unemployment and poverty rates is its low educational attainment levels.
-The City's high school graduation rate is 75.3%, the State at 84.0% and a National rate of 87.7% (2018 ACS 5-Year Estimates).
+With ongoing cutbacks to public services, individuals and families will be hard pressed to meet their needs for affordable housing and other community development assistance. - McAllen's poverty rate was higher compared to the State and National data. - As a result of the City's lower income levels, few extremely low- and low-income residents can afford a median priced home, or the fair market rent for a two-bedroom apartment (\$739, FY 2020 HUD User Data McAllen-Mission-Edinburg MSA). - The region continues to struggle with lower employment rates. - A major contributor to the region's high unemployment and poverty rates is its low educational attainment levels.